adbar/trafilatura/docs/used-by.rst

 - `Obsei <https://lalitpagaria.github.io/obsei/>`_, a text collection and analysis tool
 - `Vulristics <https://github.com/leonov-av/vulristics>`_, a framework for analyzing publicly available information about vulnerabilities

+For more see this list of `software using Trafilatura <https://github.com/adbar/trafilatura/network/dependents>`_.

 Citations in papers